-The Brown Act supplies a series of fill-in-the-blank sample, agenda descriptions for various types of authorized closed sessions, which provide a "safe harbor" from legal attacks.
-These sample agenda descriptions cover license and permit determinations, real property negotiations, existing or anticipated litigation, liability claims, threats to security, public employee appointments, evaluations and discipline, labor negotiations, multi-jurisdictional drug cases, hospital boards of directors, and medical quality assurance committees.3
+The Brown Act supplies a series of fill-in-the-blank sample agenda descriptions for various types of authorized closed sessions that provide a "safe harbor" from legal attacks.
+These sample agenda descriptions cover license and permit determinations, real property negotiations, existing or anticipated litigation, liability claims, threats to security, public employee appointments, evaluations and discipline, labor negotiations, multijurisdictional law enforcement cases, hospital boards of directors, medical quality assurance committees, joint powers agencies, and audits by the California State Auditor's Office.7

-If the legislative body intends to convene in closed session, it must include the section of the Brown Act authorizing the closed session in advance on the agenda and it must make a public announcement prior to the closed session discussion.
-In most cases, the announcement may simply be a reference to the agenda item.4
+If the legislative body intends to convene in closed session, it must include the section of the Brown Act authorizing the closed session in advance on the agenda, and it must make a public announcement prior to the closed session discussion.
+In most cases, the announcement may simply be a reference to the agenda item.8 The legislative body must take public comment on the closed session item before convening in a closed session.

-Following a closed session the legislative body must provide an oral or written report on certain actions taken and the vote of every elected member present.
-The timing and content of the report varies according to the reason for the closed session.5 The announcements may be made at the site of the closed session, so long as the public is allowed to be present to hear them.
+Following a closed session, the legislative body must provide an oral or written report on certain actions taken and the vote of every elected member present.
+The timing and content of the report vary according to the reason for the closed session and the action taken.
+The announcements may be made at the site of the closed session, as long as the public is allowed to be present to hear them.

-If there is a standing or written request for documentation, any copies of contracts, settlement agreements, or other documents finally approved or adopted in closed session must be provided to the requestor(s) after the closed session, if final approval of such documents does not rest with any other party to the contract or settlement.
-If substantive amendments to a contract or settlement agreement approved by all parties requires retyping, such documents may be held until retyping is completed during normal business hours, but the substance of the changes must be summarized for any person inquiring about them.6
+If there is a standing or written request for documentation, any copies of contracts, settlement agreements, or other documents finally approved or adopted in closed session must be provided to the requestor(s) after the closed session if final approval of such documents does not rest with any other party to the contract or settlement.
+If substantive amendments to a contract or settlement agreement approved by all parties requires retyping, such documents may be held until retyping is completed during normal business hours, but the substance of the changes must be summarized for any person inquiring about them.10

-The Brown Act does not require minutes, including minutes of closed session.
-A confidential "minute book" may be kept to record actions taken at closed sessions.7 If one is kept, it must be made available to members of the legislative body, provided that the member asking to review minutes of a particular meeting was not disqualified from attending the meeting due to a conflict of interest.8 A court may order the disclosure of minute books for the court's review if a lawsuit makes sufficient claims of an open meeting violation.
+The Brown Act does not require minutes, including minutes of closed sessions.
+However, a legislative body may adopt an ordinance or resolution to authorize a confidential "minute book" be kept to record actions taken at closed sessions.
+11 If one is kept, it must be made available to members of the legislative body, provided that the member asking to review minutes of a particular meeting was not disqualified from attending the meeting due to a conflict of interest.
+12 A court may order the disclosure of minute books for the court's review if a lawsuit makes sufficient claims of an open meeting violation.